angelalonso/polizai/database/k8s/README.md

 - But why?
 - to avoid saving real paths, passwords and so on on Github.

+Last but not least, once the db user has been changed, it changes postgres tables owner to that one

 # TLDR;
 Run ./config.sh
 Run: